American Ballet Theatre

 copyright © 2018 by Mary Cargill

 Nineteenth century ballet comedies often involve poor girls in love with poor young men, rebelling against a parent who has a beady eye on a rich suitor ("Don Quixote" and "La Fille Mal Gardée" are familiar examples), with true love winning happily in the end.
-(As Oscar Wilde would say, that's why it's called
+(As Oscar Wilde would say, that's why it'

 By Mary Cargill